 Use Case: Ritu, a 34-year-old marketing executive, struggled to get her cashless claim processed for her mother’s hospitalisation.
 Despite multiple follow-ups, the insurer delayed authorisations.

-Frustrated with the lack of support, she switched to a provider known for better customer service and faster claim handling, which gave her greater peace of mind. - Higher Premiums without added benefits
+Frustrated with the lack of support, she switched to a provider known for better customer service and faster claim handling, which gave her greater peace of mind.

 As premiums rise over time, it's hard for some people to cope with the ever-rising premium rates, which give no major benefits.
-Porting helps you move to a plan that gives better value for your money, often with improved features and more suitable terms. - Inadequate Network Hospitals or Coverage
+Porting helps you move to a plan that gives better value for your money, often with improved features and more suitable terms.

-Sometimes, the insurer doesn't have tie-ups in the area where the insured resides.
+Sometimes, the insurer doesn’t have tie-ups in the area where the insured resides.
 In that case, your policy may not serve its purpose when it matters most.
-In such cases, porting to a new insurer with a wider network hospitals and more relevant coverage can be a smart move.
+In such cases, porting to a new insurer with a wider hospital network and more relevant coverage can be a smart move.

 Porting is simpler than most people think.
 It’s even simpler with platforms like RenewBuy.
 Here’s a step-by-step guide:

-Submit a portability request to the new insurer, preferably at least 45 days before your current policy expires. - Fill Proposal Form & Share Documents
+Submit a portability request to the new insurer, preferably at least 45 days before your current policy expires.

 The documents include: